 Overview Personal tax The Paraguayan Authorities have enacted laws, decrees and resolutions in the framework of the pandemic by COVID-19.
 Decree No. 3442/2020 "provides the implementation of preventive actions against the risk of expansion of the COVID-19 to the national territory" dated 9 March 2020.
 Decree No. 3456/2020 "declaration of a State of Sanitary Emergency throughout the national territory to control compliance with the sanitary measures set forth in the implementation of preventive actions against the risk of expansion of the COVID-19" dated 16 March 2020.
 Law No 6524 dated 26 March 2020, establishes new administrative, fiscal and financial measures.
 Some of the financial measures include the creation of a trust to support MSMEs, an economic compensation to active social security workers affected by the suspension of it is labor activities.
-Decree No 3490/2020 enacted on 28 March 2020, extends the compulsory social isolation throughout Paraguay until 12 April 2020.
-Some Tax Resolutions issued by the Ministry of Finance (SET) establishes, among others: suspension of activities with the public on the taxpayer attention platforms, several applications in SET will be received, analyzed and approved electronically and via call center, presentation of the external tax audit opinions is exceptionally extended until November 2020, the tax compliance certificates issued from the date until 30 June 2020 will be valid for ninety calendar days, and exceptionally extends deadlines for the submission of determinative and informative Tax Returns and the payment of the economic sector by Phases through an "Intelligent Quarantine".
-The plan is about the gradual lifting plan of the general preventive isolation, which means the reactivation of the economic sector by Phases toro and informative or around COVID-19 at any time.
-Currently, Paraguay is in Phase four of the Intelligent Quarantine, excluding Asunción, Central and Alto Paraná Departments, which are still Decree N° 3.457/2020 establishes an exceptional regime of payment facilities for Personal Income Tax (IRP, for its acronym in Spanish) and provides a period of regularization for the fulfillment of obligations of a formal nature: The payment facilities of the IRP until 30 April 2020 consist of: minimum payment equivalent to 20% of the debt, annual interest rates of 0% and up to five monthly payments.
+Decree N° 3490/2020 enacted on 28 March 2020, extends the compulsory social isolation throughout Paraguay until 12 April 2020.
+Some Tax Resolutions issued by the Ministry of Finance (SET) establishes, among others: suspension of activities with the public on the taxpayer attention platforms, several applications in SET will be received, analyzed and approved electronically and via call center, presentation of the external tax audit opinions is exceptionally extended until November 2020, the tax compliance certificates issued from the date until 30 June 2020 will be valid for ninety calendar days, and exceptionally extends deadlines for the submission of determinative and informative Tax Returns and the payment of the tax obligations.
+Decree N° 3.817 dated 13 July 2020, maintains the Legal Minimum Wage at PYG 2.192.839 and the Minimum Daily Wage at PYG 84.340.
+Paraguay is currently carrying out the gradual lifting plan of the general preventive isolation, which means the reactivation of the economic sector by Phases through an "Intelligent Quarantine".
+The plan is about the reactivat Decree N° 3.457/2020 establishes an exceptional regime of payment facilities for Personal Income Tax (IRP, for its acronym in Spanish) and provides a period of regularization for the fulfillment of obligations of a formal nature: The payment facilities of the IRP until 30 April 2020 consist of: minimum payment equivalent to 20% of the debt, annual interest rates of 0% and up to five monthly payments.
 Failure to make these payments will generate the respective interest.
 No penalties will be applicable for contravention until 30 June 2020.
 Resolution N° 55 dated 11 June 2020, exceptionally establishes that taxpayers of personal income tax, simple business income tax and value added tax must prepare their sales/income and purchase/expenses books for fiscal year 2020, in the format of the tax authority's electronic form.
 These models shall not be applicable to those taxpayers who are required to file their books through the "Hechauka" System.
-In addition, the regularization of the presentation of books in the "Hechauka" System is established for taxpayers with a 0-9 termination, according to the following schedule: Fiscal Period Filing Month March 2020 July/2020 August 2020 October 2020 Decree N° 3.667 dated 5 June 2020, postpones the following obligations until 1 January 2021: Personal Income Tax (IRP, for its acronym in Spanish) withholding on income from prizes and gambling.
+In addition, the regularization of the presentation of books in the "Hechauka" System is established for taxpayers with a 0-9 termination, according to the following schedule: Fiscal Period Filing Month March 2020 July/2020 August 2020 October 2020 Decree N° 3.667 dated 5 June 2020, postpones the following obligations until 1 January 2021: Personal Income Tax (IRP, for its acronym in Spanish) withholding on income fram prizes and gambling.
 Provisions related to the withholding obligation of the Non-Resident Income Tax (INR) and VAT perceptions, to be made by banks, financial institutions, cooperatives, payment processors or similar, with respect to the intermediation in the provision of digital services performed by foreign suppliers.